TRUMP AUTHORIZES MILITARY TO TAKE CONTROL OF FEDERAL LAND NEAR US-MEXICO BORDER

 VeteranLife article

-The Role of USNORTHCOM
+The Role of United States Northern Command (USNORTHCOM)

 This includes figuring out what the role of the United States Northern Command (USNORTHCOM) will be.
 An organization typically worrying about missile and airspace security for North America has now been brought in to help maintain our borders.

-"No later than 10 days from the effective date of this order, deliver to the President a revision to the Unified Command Plan that assigns United States Northern Command the mission to seal the borders and maintain the sovereignty, territorial integrity, and security of the United States by repelling forms of invasion including unlawful mass migration, narcotics trafficking, human smuggling and trafficking, and other criminal activities," reads Trump's executive orders.
+"No later than 10 days from the effective date of this order, deliver to the president a revision to the Unified Command Plan that assigns United States Northern Command the mission to seal the borders and maintain the sovereignty, territorial integrity, and security of the United States by repelling forms of invasion including unlawful mass migration, narcotics trafficking, human smuggling and trafficking, and other criminal activities," reads Trump's executive orders.

 Mass Deportations are Now Being Conducted